TylerHayes-Git/Practice-HTML-CSS/README.md

 # Practice-HTML-CSS
-A web page used to practice creating shadows and tiles and flex boxes.
+A web page i made to practice creating shadows and tiles and flex boxes.

+## Structure:

 ```html
 <!DOCTYPE html>
 <head>